-A review of corporate net zero carbon commitments will show wide ranging variations in the carbon scope included within any given organisation's target.
+However, a review of corporate net zero carbon commitments will show wide ranging variations in the carbon scope included within any given organisation's target.
 One of the most common variations is whether a target includes operational carbon (i.e. carbon associated with the energy used to operate a building), embodied carbon (i.e. the carbon associated with all the material and operations to construct and maintain a building) or both.
 Even looking more granularly at operational carbon, one can see differences in whether targets only include landlord energy usage (Scope 1 & 2 emissions) or also include occupier energy usage (Scope 3 emissions).
 Such variations can make the comparison of commitments and targets between organisations challenging at best, and in many cases, impossible.

-Those companies that have signed the BBP Climate Commitment have agreed a common basis for target setting and reporting that includes carbon emissions arising from the energy used to operate, service and maintain the property-both regulated and unregulated and the embodied carbon for construction, refurbishment and fit-out activities.
+Those companies that have signed the BBP Climate Commitment have agreed a common basis for target setting and reporting that includes carbon emissions arising from the energy used to operate, service and maintain the property-both regulated and unregulated^{} and the embodied carbon for construction, refurbishment and fit-out activities.

-Work is being undertaken by the industry, including that of the UK Green Building Council6 to help build consensus around the detail of a net zero carbon definition for the built environment.
+Work is being undertaken by the industry, including that of the UK-Green Building Council to help build consensus around the detail of a net zero carbon definition for the built environment.

-However, there are still many questions that need to be answered before a clear and consistent agreement on what net zero means for the real estate industry can be established.
+However, there are still many questions that need to be answered before a clear and consistent agreement on what net zero means for the real estate industry can be arrived at.
 Specifically, further work is required by the industry to answer the following:

 - Do buildings need to achieve an Energy Use Intensity (EUI) target?
 The work undertaken by the UK Green Building Council and the Carbon Risk Real Estate Monitor (CRREM) suggests that this will be needed.
-Further work is required to ensure that EUIs are developed across a wide range of property types and that these are appropriate in relation to different geographical contexts. - What is acceptable in terms of renewable energy procurement?
-Clarity is required regarding any standards for renewable energy procurement to be considered net zero carbon compliant. - What is acceptable in terms of the approach and type of carbon offsetting? - How can organisations confidently announce the achievement of a net zero carbon building or portfolio?
+Further work is required to ensure that EUIs are developed across a wide range of property types and that these are appropriate in relation to different geographical contexts. - What is acceptable in terms of renewable energy procurement and offsetting?
+The UKGBC's Renewable Energy Procurement and Carbon Offsetting Guidance provides a steer on best practise here.
+Further guidance may assist in developing fund-level approaches. - How can organisations confidently announce the achievement of a net zero carbon building or portfolio?

 It is clear from discussions within the BBP membership that there is a strong desire for market transparency and integrity concerning the verification and certification of net zero carbon buildings and portfolios.
-There is a strong demand for the creation of a certification scheme that will provide this level of assurance and in doing so, embody the principles of the energy hierarchy.
+There is clear demand for the creation of a certification scheme that will provide this level of assurance and in doing so, embody the principles of the energy hierarchy.
 It is hoped that such an offering may be developed in the near future.